 - Let cream dry

-- Brush with soft brushes to remove excess cream and add more life to the leather
+- Brush with soft brushes to remove excess cream and add more life to leather

-- Finish by applying clear Bees Wax for protection of cream
+- Apply clear Bees Wax for protection of cream

 - Let dry